London KS5 Teacher Conference

-- An opportunity to consider pedagogy to support post 16 maths Core Maths/A Level Maths/Further Maths.
+- An opportunity to consider pedagogy to support post 16 maths: Core Maths, A Level Maths and A Level Further Maths.

 Who will benefit from attending?

-This event would benefit any secondary maths teacher, both those who teach post 16 mathematics and those who plan to teach it in the future or would like the opportunity to consider the maths their students will see post 16.
+This event would benefit any secondary maths teacher (those who teach post 16 mathematics, those who plan to teach it in the future and those that would like the opportunity to consider the maths their students will see post 16).

 The day will start with the opportunity to share a resource that has worked well for you this year.
 This can be from any area of secondary mathematics (KS3, KS4, Core Maths, AS/A Level Maths or AS/A Level Further Maths).